Efficient Band Structure Unfolding with Atom-centered Orbitals: General Theory and Application: Application

 All calculations were performed using the full-potential, all-electron NAO code {\tt FHI-aims}~\cite{Blum2009,aims_roadmap}.
 The PBEsol~\cite{Perdew2008} functional was used for describing exchange and correlation effects, ``\textit{light}'' defaults~\cite{Carbogno.2022} were chosen for the numerical settings and for the basis set, and a $15\times15\times15$ $\vec{k}$-point grid was employed for Brillouin zone integrations in the primitive cell.
 The nuclear dynamics is modeled within a 216-atom cubic supercell both in aiMD and for the phonon calculations, which are performed using the finite difference approach~\cite{Parlinski1997} with {\tt FHI-vibes}~\cite{Knoop2020_2} and its interface to {\tt phonopy}~\cite{Togo2015}.
+To quantify anharmonicity, we use the $\sigma^A$-metric proposed in Ref.~\cite{Knoop2020}, which quantifies the fraction of interactions that stem from anharmonic effects on thermodynamic average as a function of temperature.
+Accordingly, a $\sigma^A$ value around $\sim 0.5$, as found for CuI at 300~K, signals that 50\% of the interactions in this systems originate from anharmonicity.
 For the room-temperature case, the aiMD trajectories available within the dataset~\footnote{\url{https://dx.doi.org/10.17172/NOMAD/2021.11.11-1}} were repurposed, while harmonic sampling~\cite{West2006} was used to generate atomic configurations in the low temperature regime.
-The latter approach, which is only applicable when anharmonic effecs are very small~\cite{Knoop2020,Zacharias2020}, has the advantage that quantum-nuclear effects can be straightforwardly incorporated.
+Lattice expansion at 300K is accounted for in the aiMD dataset in a fully anharmonic fashion, see Ref.~\cite{florian_thesis} for more details.
+This results in a $\sim 2 \%$ increase in cell-volume and, in turn, to a reduction of the band gap by $\sim 5 \%$ when neglecting the nuclear motion.
+Also, all computational and physical settings used to generate the aiMD trajectory with {\tt FHI-aims} are the exact same ones used in our work for the band structure calculations.
+The harmonic sampling approach, which is only applicable when anharmonic effects are very small~\cite{Knoop2020,Zacharias2020}, has the advantage that quantum-nuclear effects can be straightforwardly incorporated.
+In this 0 K reference calculations based on harmonic sampling, the lattice thermal expansion due to the zero-point vibration is neglected, since the respective volume expansion is anyhow very small~($\le 0.5$\%).
+In our calculations, the energy eigenvalues for all configurations are output with respect to the internal zero ( i.e., the ${\bf G}=0$ component of the electrostatic potential ) of {\tt FHI-aims}, without alignment to the chemical potential.
+We then shift the energy reference to the valence band maximum of the CuI primitive cell, thereby placing the eigenvalues from different configurations on a consistent energy scale.
 Eventually, spectral functions are obtained using 60 uncorrelated atomic configurations for each temperature via Eq.~(\ref{eq:spectral function}), whereby the therein appearing Dirac delta function is approximated by a Lorentzian with a broadness of 10~meV.
+The chosen basis set, $\bf k$-grid and number of sampled, independent configurations ensure a convergence of the band-gap renormalization to $\pm 1$ meV.
+Similarly, the employed supercell size of 216-atoms ensures that the band-gap renormalization is converged up to a few meV.
+Long-ranged, polar Fr{\"o}lich coupling is not captured by finite aiMD simulations, but can be included on top of them via correction terms~\cite{nery_frohlich,Zacharias2020}.
+By this means and by using the data published in Ref.~\cite{htp_frohlich}, we find that the Fr{\"o}lich coupling slightly decreases the band gap renormalization value by about 15~meV in CuI at 300~K, but would not change the observed trend.